-Finding out the sex of a baby can be one of the most magical events during pregnancy, and with today’s science it’s easy to get an accurate answer to this all-important question: Am I having a boy or a girl?
+Finding out your baby’s sex can be one of the most magical events during pregnancy, and with today’s science it’s easy to get an accurate answer to this all-important question: Am I having a boy or a girl?
 Yet some pregnant couples still choose not to find out and prefer to discover pink or blue in the delivery room.
 So is there a “right or wrong” way to go about it?
 Not really.
 Every woman and couple can weigh the pluses and minuses for themselves and then choose what works for them.
 To help with that decision, here are some quick pros and cons for early baby sex detection during pregnancy.

 Some Pros of Knowing Baby’s Sex Before Birth